pstajvidi/cs3560Assignment2/README.md

 # cs3560Assignment2

-The `src` folder contains files for the program:
+The `src` folder contains these files for the program:

 - `Driver`: This file will be the run the program, and the only file that has the main
 - `AdminControlPanel`: Create the programs java swing set up, as will as using the other files to make the program functional, it also uses a singleton desing strucutre, and will have only one instantiation